astorDev/yac/intro.md

 ![](example/v1/run.gif)

 Okay, that gave us a lot of information, regarding the SpaceX launches.
-Perhaps, the thing SpaceX is most famous for it's ability to land and reuse rockets.
+Perhaps, the thing SpaceX is most famous for is its ability to land and reuse rockets.
 In the API they call such landing RTLS (Return To Launch Site).
-Let's get us 3 oldest launches with the landing type.
-Will limit our selection with `details`, `date_utc`, and `core`.
+Let's get us the 3 oldest launches with the landing type.
+Will limit our selection to `details`, `date_utc`, and `core`.
 Here's what the http file syntax will expect us to do:

 - Add an HTTP method name (`POST`) at the start, before a url.
 - Put headers as `Header: Value` below the first line
-- Put request body below the headers.
+- Put the request body below the headers.

 And here's what will get: